 There’s no question thunderstorms are going to become more common in the UK, as global warming makes our climate more Mediterranean and our summers hotter.
 So knowing the ins and outs of thundery weather is valuable knowledge.

-Yes, it’s more risky to camp in a storm than to camp on a clear night..
-But, and this is a very big but, if it’s feeling a bit muggy and close, with a whiff of a storm in the air, it doesn’t mean you should immediately cancel your camping trip.
+Yes, it’s more risky to camp in a storm than to camp on a clear night... but, and this is a very big but, if it’s feeling a bit muggy and close, with a whiff of a storm in the air, it doesn’t mean you should immediately cancel your camping trip.
 Sleeping in a tent in the rain is one of the great joys in life!
-You can even listen to rain on tents as a white noise on YouTube... a friend with a 5 moth old swears by it!
+You can even listen to rain on tents as a white noise on YouTube... a friend with a 5 month old swears by it!

 A BBC blog published in the wake of the electric storms that hit the UK, gave some useful tips.
-But it also included a fair few hyperbolic warnings – for example, by suggesting it might be a bad idea to take a bath during a thunderstorm.
-Really?
-In the spirit of More or Less, we thought we'd look at the statistics.
+But it also included a fair few hyperbolic warnings – for example, by suggesting it might be a bad idea to take a bath during a thunderstorm (really?).

-According to the British Medical Journal you’re far more likely to win the lottery than be struck by lightning in the UK!
+According to the British Medical Journal you’re far more likely to win the lottery than be struck by lightning in the UK.
 In 2010, the Office of National Statistics recorded a single victim of a lightning strike.
 In the same year, 29 people accidentally drowned while taking a bath.
-Do we think that taking a bath is a highly risky activity?
-I know I don't, not even when its a thunderstorm!

-But how to tell if its a serious, right we need to think about this kind of storm?
+But how to tell if it's a serious 'right... we really need to think about this' kind of storm?

 Possibly counter-intuitively your car is a good spot, don’t touch the handles (as they may conduct electricity) and just play a game of cards whilst you wait it out.
-Campsite toilet blocks too.
-If you are camping wild the advice is to seek out lower ground, a gulley or a ravine, but not one likely to flood.
+Campsite toilet blocks are good shelter too.
+If you are camping wild the advice is to seek out lower ground, a gully or a ravine, but not one likely to flood.
 Avoid standing under trees or other tall objects that may attract lightning strikes, and if you’re camping in a large group spread out.

 This is just whilst the lightning is overhead.
 As we said before, you are three times more likely to win the lottery than get hit by lightning here in the UK.
 But better safe than sorry...